Custom fields for RevRec

 To activate a slot, check the RSM checkbox for your chosen slot.

-The Upload Name dropdown will appear and become mandatory.
-The Data Type will automatically default to Text — this cannot be changed.
+The Upload Name dropdown appears and becomes mandatory.
+Data Type automatically defaults to Text — this can't be changed.

 The Upload Name dropdown lists all custom fields currently configured in your connected Recurly account.